lolarobins/prefix-patches/README.md

 # prefix-patches
-Patches, ebuilds, and information for fixing the Gentoo Portage Prefix.
+Patches, ebuilds, and information for fixing the Gentoo Portage Prefix for macOS.

 ### Platforms tested:
-- MacBook Pro Late 2013 (macOS Big Sur, Darwin 20.6, Xcode 13.4.1.)
+- MacBook Pro Late 2013 (macOS Big Sur, Darwin 20.6, Xcode 13)

-## build errors
+## prefix build errors
-For my first install of the stage3, several build issues arise while trying to install the prefix.
+For my first install of the stage-3 using the [Gentoo Prefix Bootstrap](https://wiki.gentoo.org/wiki/Project:Prefix/Bootstrap), several build issues arose while trying to install the prefix.

 ### GCC 14.2:
 GCC 14.2 for macOS is broken with newer macOS SDK versions and will prevent certain applications from building.